 It is becoming easier to travel to foreign countries due to innovations like automated passport control (APC) and E-visas.
 Several countries including the U.S., Canada, Ireland, and India are starting to use APC to streamline the customs process.
 APC kiosks replace immigration officers in most cases and allow the traveler to answer a few questions and input their passport information efficiently.
 (Downloading the Mobile Passport Control app can save you even more time by allowing you to fill out these questions while waiting in line.)

-Depending on how long you’ll be staying the foreign country, and the size of the country, E-Visas could be a lifesaver.
-While many countries offer limited time access for American citizens, typically around 3 months, some still make you jump through hoops to get in.
+Depending on how long you’ll be staying in a foreign country, and the size of the country, E-Visas could be a lifesaver.
+While many countries offer limited-time access for American citizens, typically around 3 months, some still make you jump through hoops to get in.
 Fortunately, E-visas are becoming more common in developing countries looking to boost their tourism dollars (India, Turkey, Singapore, Kuwait, and Malaysia just to name a few).
 E-visas cut out the middleman by taking the visa process online.
 Eliminating the fear of missing paperwork or being rejected at the airport.
 Access to E-visas is typically done through the governments’ immigration website.

 Staying in touch with friends and family is also a major concern for soon-to-be expats.
-With the right device, it is easier than ever to make international call and video chat.
-Voice Over Internet Protocol or VOIP allows users to communicate with their loved ones from any internet enabled device.
+With the right device, it is easier than ever to make international calls and video chat.
+Voice Over Internet Protocol or VOIP allows users to communicate with their loved ones from any internet-enabled device.
 Companies like Skype or WhatsApp have been incredibly successful with this.
 Adjusting to a new environment happens much quicker since you can chat with their friends and family whenever they feel lonely or homesick.

 However, neither of these companies will actually help you communicate with someone who doesn’t speak the same language as you.
 Which is a pretty common issue when moving to a foreign country.
 How will you order food, get directions, seek medical attention?
 Introducing Google’s translation headphones!
 Google now has headphones that can translate 40 different languages (more are on the way) on the fly.
 While it certainly has limitations, for simple, well-enunciated phrases it works rather well.
 Time to toss out that hand-me-down Spanish to English dictionary and get with the times.